Maximizing Mutual Information Between Prompt and Response Improves LLM Performance With No Additional Data: Impact Statement

 \section{Impact Statement}

-We propose a method for self-training that maximizes mutual information between prompts and model responses.
-Despite the promising results for self-training, we are not suggesting that human oversight should be completely removed from model development: human preferences and data remain important but are often expensive to obtain.
-We show that an intrinsic reward signal based on mutual information can be a useful alternative when human data is expensive to collect, potentially allowing more human data collection efforts to focus on model evaluation and oversight during deployment to ensure safe and respectful model behaviors.
+Homogenization of model outputs is increasingly becoming an important AI safety concern~\citep{abdulhai2026llmsdistortwrittenlanguage}.
+We believe that more effective steering of model responses and improved personalization can help mitigate this issue.
+We propose a self-training method that maximizes the mutual information between prompts and model responses, and, in the personalization setting, the conditional mutual information between user contexts and model responses conditioned on the prompt.
+Our empirical results are promising in showing that models can self-improve without external feedback or additional data.
+However, this does not downplay the role of human oversight in model development.
+Human (preference) data remains critical but is often expensive to collect.
+We show that an implicit reward signal based on mutual information can serve as a useful alternative when such data is difficult to gather or scale.
+This may allow human data collection efforts to focus instead on model evaluation and deployment oversight, where they are most needed to ensure safe and aligned model behavior, and reduce the burden of human data in model training cycles.